octo-technology/OpenTezos/docs/tezos-basics/operations.md

 Only *implicit* accounts can be registered as *delegates* and participate in the *baking process*.

 * **Smart contracts** are also called "**originated accounts**" and are created with an **origination** operation (see the [*Smart Contracts*](/tezos-basics/smart-contracts#deployment-of-a-tezos-smart-contract) chapter).
 They don't have a private key and public key pair.
 Originated accounts' addresses start with **_KT1_**.
-They run their Michelson code each time they receive an operation.
+They run their Michelson code each time they receive a transaction.

 ## Tezos operations
 An operation is a *message* sent from one address to another.